 This chapter discusses operating a Stardog Cluster.
 This page discusses basic operations like adding nodes to a cluster and taking backups.
-More advanced topics like managing a distributed cache, standby nodes, and troubleshooting the cluster are discussed in separate pages.
+More advanced topics like managing a distributed cache, standby nodes, read replica nodes, geo replica nodes, and troubleshooting the cluster are discussed in separate pages.

-Stardog cluster stores the UUID of the last committed transaction for each database in ZooKeeper.
-When a new node is joining the cluster it will compare the local transaction ID of each database with the corresponding transaction ID stored in ZooKeeper.
-If there is a mismatch the node will synchronize the database contents from another node in the cluster.
-If there are no nodes in the cluster the new node cannot join the cluster and will shut itself down.
-For this reason, if you are starting a new cluster then you should make sure that the ZooKeeper state is cleared.
-If you are retaining an existing cluster then new nodes should be started when there is at least one node in the cluster.
+Stardog Cluster stores the UUID of the last committed transaction for each database in ZooKeeper.
+When a new node is joining the cluster, it will compare the local transaction ID of each database with the corresponding transaction ID stored in ZooKeeper.
+If there is a mismatch, the node will synchronize the database contents from another node in the cluster.
+If there are no nodes in the cluster, the new node cannot join the cluster and will shut itself down.
+For this reason, if you are starting a new cluster, you should make sure the ZooKeeper state is cleared.
+If you are retaining an existing cluster, new nodes should be started when there is at least one node in the cluster.

-If there are active transactions in the cluster joining node will wait for those transactions to finish and then synchronize its databases.
-More transactions may take place during synchronization and in that case the joining node will continue synchronization and retrieve the data from new transactions.
+If there are active transactions in the cluster, the joining node will wait for those transactions to finish and then synchronize its databases.
+More transactions may take place during synchronization, and in that case the joining node will continue synchronization and retrieve the data from new transactions.
 Thus, it will take longer for a node to join the cluster if there are continuous transactions.
-Note that, the new node will not be available for requests until all the databases are synchronized.
-The proxy/load-balancer should perform a health check before forwarding the requests to a new node (as shown in the above configuration) so user requests will always be forwarded to available nodes.
+Note that the new node will not be available for requests until all the databases are synchronized.
+The proxy/load-balancer should perform a health check before forwarding the requests to a new node (as shown in our example HAProxy configuration), so user requests will always be forwarded to available nodes.

-Before shutting down the cluster you should ensure that there are no transactions running, e.g.,
+Before shutting down the cluster, you should ensure there are no transactions running.

 stardog-admin db status <db name> will show if there are any open transactions for a database.
-This step is not strictly required, however, it can reduce the risk of open transactions being killed, allowing the cluster to stop quickly and helping avoid non-coordinator nodes from having to re-sync when they attempt to rejoin the cluster next time it is started.
+This step is not strictly required; however, it can reduce the risk of open transactions being killed.
+This allows the cluster to stop quickly and helps avoid non-coordinator nodes from having to re-sync when they attempt to rejoin the cluster the next time it is started.

 $ stardog-admin cluster stop